-UBC's Point Grey Campus is located on the traditional, ancestral, and unceded territory of the $x^w m \partial \theta k^w \partial y^w$ (Musqueam) people.
+UBC's Point Grey Campus is located on the traditional, ancestral, and unceded territory of the $x^w m \theta \theta k^w \theta \psi \theta m$ (Musqueam) people.
 The land it is situated on has always been a place of learning for the Musqueam people, who for millennia have passed on in their culture, history, and traditions from one generation to the next on this site.